LTC Jeffrey M. Rigney

 Following duties at USMA, Lieutenant Colonel Rigney reported to Fort Stewart, Georgia in 2019 where he served as the Brigade Aviation Officer for 1st Armored Brigade Combat Team, 3rd Infantry Division.
 After this, he moved to 3rd Squadron 17th Regiment, 3rd Combat Aviation Brigade, where he served as the Squadron Executive Officer and then Operations Officer.
 After this assignment, he reported to Fort Novosel to serve as the Attack Chief for the Army Capability Manager – Reconnaissance and Attack, Aviation Capability Development and Integration Directorate, Army Futures Command.

-Positions: CSM Webber served in multiple leadership positions which include Team Leader, Squad Leader, Section Sergeant, Platoon Sergeant, and First Sergeant.
-Additionally, he operated as Unit Prevention Leader, Equal Opportunity Leader, Recruiter, Operations NCO, Small Group Leader, Senior Small Group Leader, BLC Branch Chief, and BDE Operations SGM.
+Positions: CSM Manwaring served in multiple leadership positions including Team Leader, Squad Leader, Section Sergeant, Platoon Sergeant, and First Sergeant.
+He also operated as a Battalion Equal Opportunity Leader, Recruiter, Battalion Senior Operations NCO, and as the Deputy Commandant for the AVNCoE NCO Academy at Fort Eustis, Virginia.

-Military and civilian education: CSM Webber’s military education includes AH-64 Apache Armament, Electrical, Avionics Systems Repairer course, Primary Leadership Development Course, the Sabalauski Air Assault School, Army Recruiter School, Advanced Leader Course, Army Equal Opportunity Leader Course, Senior Leader Course, and the Sergeants Major Academy Class 72.
-His civilian education includes a high school diploma from Bangor High School, a Bachelor of Science in Applied Management from Franklin University, a Master of Arts in Executive Leadership from Liberty University, a Master of Science in Social Media Management from Liberty University, and he is currently pursuing a Doctorate in Strategic Leadership from Liberty University.
+Military and civilian education: CSM Manwaring’s military education includes UH-60 Helicopter Repairer Course, Basic Leader Course, the Sabalauski Air Assault School, Advanced Leader Course, Army Recruiter School, Senior Leader Course, UH-60M Course, Army Equal Opportunity Leader Course, Master Resiliency Leader Course, Master Leader Course, Common Facilitator Development-Instructor Course, TRADOC Senior Training Manager Course, and the Sergeant Major Academy Class 75.
+His civilian education includes a high school diploma from Whitney Point High School, an associate’s degree in business administration from SUNY Binghamton, Bachelor of Science in Business Management from Post University, and a Master of Science with concentration in Organizational Leadership from Excelsior University.